tanksdude/automated-reddit-video-tool/README.md

 Emojis don't render with full color.
 Likely an issue about rendering them as raw Unicode characters or something, I dunno.
 Happens because ImageMagick is fed Markdown text, proper solution is to use a browser or something (but that's complicated).

+### `Odd character â?obâ??, expected a â?o=â?? after attribute name â?omeâ?? of element â?o---â??`

+Turns out ImageMagick's Pango renderer (the one used in this project to render Markdown) is actually an HTML renderer.
+(How did I not notice for so long?
+I knew \**doing this*\* never make the text italic!
+I assumed it was an ImageMagick problem that wasn't considered due to limited documentation on Pango.)
+As such, if you have a `<` or `>` character, ImageMagick will think it's the start of a HTML tag.
+To fix, replace those characters with `&lt;` and `&gt;` (and replace other `&` with `&amp;`).
+This is not done automatically because the speech file uses plain text, and HTML is not plain text.

+### Video codec note

+The video codec is set to H.264, because that's been the standard for a long time.
+As of writing this, the industry is *slowly* moving towards AV1.
+You will need to update the script a little if you want to use the AV1 codec (just change one string at the top of `comment_to_speech.py`).

 ### Known Usability Problem

 Kdenlive automatically scales clips to the project's profile settings.
 Although it keeps the aspect ratio, it's still not preferable.

 I got around this issue by making an AutoHotkey script to drag a Transform effect and update all the values necessary (`kdenlive_size_adjustment.ahk`).
 Yes, I updated the script for each comment.

 Alternatively, you could scale the image so you don't even need a background, but that makes a less interesting viewing experience.

-### Video codec note

-The video codec is set to H.264, because that's been the standard for a long time.
-As of writing this, the industry is slowly moving towards AV1.
-You will need to update the script a little if you want to use the AV1 codec (just change one string at the top of `comment_to_speech.py`).
+(Although the image could be transparent, the video can't be (for H.264 video; some encoders support alpha channels, and you can [check FFmpeg individual encoder support](https://stackoverflow.com/questions/61355521/how-can-i-create-a-transparent-video-from-transparent-images/61358177#61358177); seems like [FFV1 and qtrle](https://superuser.com/questions/1505679/lossless-video-codec-supporting-alpha-channels/1505695#1505695) are the main ones).)

 ## Example usage